Put a sock in it is an idiom people use when they want others to be quiet.

-Anyways, this expression goes back to at least the early 20th century, and the meaning looks to be the same.
-For example, the Western Mail newspaper, printed in 1919, wrote the following:
+Anyways, this phrase goes back to at least the early 20th century.
+It looks like the meaning back then was the same.
+For example, a part in the Western Mail newspaper, 1919, reads:

 ”But if you want to see a racecourse — a real full-sized dinkum top-hole racecourse I’m speaking of, mind you — come along with me to Tasmania,’ chimed in the small voice of a lad who was very fond of apples, ‘and I will show you—

 ‘Oh, dry up Tassie; put a sock in it.’ “

 This means the phrase is over 100 years old.

 - Will you put a sock in it already?
 I already told you that I’ll take the garbage out!

 - Jake was doing school work at the library but he couldn’t focus because some people nearby were being noisy.
 He wanted to yell at them and say put a sock in it, but instead he politely asked them to keep it down.

 - This is an important call, so pipe down so that I can hear it!